 Once the cyst has been removed, it is unlikely that it will return , however and as with any surgical procedure, cyst excision may result in usually minor and uncommon side effects, such as wound infection and slight bleeding following the cyst removal procedure.

-Although cysts are benign legions, they can appear anywhere on both the body and the face, and some people find that they affect their self-esteem.
+Although cysts are benign lesions, they can appear anywhere on both the body and the face, and some people find that they affect their self-esteem.

 If you want to say goodbye to an unwanted cyst, you’ll be glad to hear that most can be removed in a single session of treatment.